 When finding the indefinite integral of a function, it is important to state the name of the variable after stating the function.

-When you find an indefinite integral, note that Sage does not give the \(+ C\), though of course you need to add that when you write the solution.
+When you find an indefinite integral, note that Sage does not give the

 The command for finding a definite integral is the same as the command for an indefinite integral, except that the limits of integration are added.